Code of Conduct

 - Any unwelcome and unwanted sexual advance, unsolicited sexual attention, demand for sexual access or favors, sexual innuendo or other verbal or physical conduct of a sexual nature, display of pornographic material, inappropriate touching or gestures, and harassment by force or under unequal or coercive conditions.

-WRC rigorously enforces the United Nations (UN) Secretary General’s Bulletin on the Protection from Sexual Exploitation and Abuse of Beneficiaries as a standard for professional conduct among our staff.3 Therefore, all representatives of the WRC must concur with the Inter-agency Standing Committee’s (IASC’s) six core principles of its code of conduct4 as listed below and will adhere to preventing sexual exploitation and abuse against Beneficiaries and Persons of Concern.
+WRC rigorously enforces the United Nations (UN) Secretary General’s Bulletin on the Protection from Sexual Exploitation and Abuse of Beneficiaries as a standard for professional conduct among our staff.
+Therefore, all representatives of the WRC must concur with the Inter-Agency Standing Committee’s (IASC’s) six core principles of its code of conduct as listed below and will adhere to preventing sexual exploitation and abuse against Beneficiaries and Persons of Concern.

-- Sexual exploitation and abuse by humanitarian workers constitutes gross misconduct and are therefore grounds for termination of employment and/or other contractual relationship.
+- Sexual exploitation and abuse by humanitarian workers constitute acts of gross misconduct and are therefore grounds for termination of employment.

 - Sexual activity with children (persons under the age of 18) is prohibited regardless of the age of majority or age of consent locally.
 Mistaken belief regarding the age of a child is not a defense.